PresenZ for V-ray in 3ds max.¶

 From left to right:

-- The PresenZ render dialog: An easy way to launch a render, V-Ray distributive rendering will be available very soon.
+- The PresenZ render dialog: An easy way to launch a render, usable with V-Ray distributive rendering.

 - PresenZ Camera: Create a PresenZ camera by clicking in the scene.

 - PresenZ merge UI: Opens the PresenZ Merger UI, which is by default in C:Program FilesPresenZPresenZ version for version 3dsMax and V-ray.
 For more information you can visit the Utilities section of the documentation.

 - Glass Dialog: To tag a surface with the PresenZ glass attribute settings

 - Help: Will direct you to the PresenZ support page.

 - Updater: Updates PresenZ to the latest version.

 If for some reason you do not see this toolbar on start you will have to navigate through the max menu.
 Press the Customize menu -> Show UI -> Show Floating Toolbars.
 This will show all the toolbars that are not locked in the UI.
 You will find the PresenZ toolbar here.

 Creating a PresenZ Camera¶